-- Yale’s lots and garages are reserved for permit holders from 7:30 AM to 4:00 p.m. weekdays.
+Yale’s lots and garages are reserved for permit holders during normal business hours.

 While the parking privilege for permit holders can normally be protected, it cannot be guaranteed.
 The University reserves the right to suspend parking privileges at any time, and special situations may involve temporary re-assignment.
 Individuals who apply for parking permits acknowledge the authority of Yale Parking to regulate parking at the University and by signing the application, affirm that they will act in compliance with the published rules and regulations.

 Application forms are available at the Yale Parking office and on the Parking Forms page.
 Yale employees will pay for parking through payroll deduction on a pre-tax basis.
 Permits may be issued to an individual for a maximum of three vehicles in the permit holder’s family on the condition that only one of the vehicles will be parked on campus in any Yale lot or garage at any one time during work hours.
 Abuse of this regulation can result in revocation of the parking privilege.
 A permit is valid during working hours only for the specific lot, vehicle and period of time for which it is issued.
 Permits are not transferable from one vehicle to another.
 Permit holders who give or sell their permits to other personnel may be subject to revocation of any permits listed under their names and loss of the parking privilege for one calendar year.
 The regular parking year runs from September 1 to August 31.